How to qualify for a car loan with low income

 Here at Hippo, we specialise in helping everyone – regardless of their financial circumstances.
 But there are a handful of lenders who will target those with a bad credit rating or low income.

 Here are some things you should look out for to ensure you’re not taken advantage of:

 Some companies try to take advantage of those on a lower income or who are looking for a specialist lender.
 Often their interest rates will be far above and beyond what you should be paying.
-By taking one of these loans, it could add thousands to the amount you have to pay back or even cause struggles financially.
+Taking one of these loans could add thousands to the amount you have to pay back or even cause struggles financially.

 If you can’t afford it, don’t be afraid to walk away.
 There will be another option out there for you.